 Basic Pedicure Procedures

-'optional’ products with your pedicure that you used with your manicure.
+You may also choose to use some of the same ‘optional’ products with your pedicure that you used with your manicure.

 Compliments of : Creative Nail Design Systems

 Spa Pedicures are a favorite among clients because they are a therapeutic escape in addition to good grooming.
 The ‘Spa’ Pedicure products are derived from botanicals and other natural ingredients found in the sea.
 So, sit back and enjoy learning more about the Spa Pedicure™.

 You can get started with Spa Pedicures with a small investment.
 It’s as simple as identifying 6 to 8 square feet in the salon, getting a small vibrating footbath, two chairs, Spa Pedicure products, and you’re ready to go.
 You may also choose to spend a little more money for a mobile whirlpool bath, or you can invest in a top-of-the-line whirlpool throne.